Social Butterflies Appear to Age Gracefully

 That data also suggest that the next time you get invited out to a ball game, a potluck dinner, a musical performance, or asked to volunteer somewhere, the healthiest answer is "Yes."

-that is credible and highly respected in the community of medical, nutritional and clinical sources.
+My sources are numerous and well documented in research that is credible and highly respected in the community of medical, nutritional and clinical sources.

 Your risk of dying of any cause are reported to be 50% less for those who play badminton and tennis.
 We would bike three times a week in the summer and cover 25 miles on the weekend from Niagara Falls, Ontario to Fort Erie, Ontario and back.